-This part of ISO 14055 provides guidelines for establishing good practices in land management to prevent or minimize land degradation and desertification.
+ISO 14055-1 provides guidelines for establishing good practices in land management to prevent or minimize land degradation and desertification.
 It does not include management of coastal wetlands.

-This part of ISO 14055 defines a framework for identifying good practices in land management, based on assessment of the drivers of land degradation and risks associated with current and past practices.
+ISO 14055-1 defines a framework for identifying good practices in land management, based on assessment of the drivers of land degradation and risks associated with current and past practices.
 Guidance on monitoring and reporting implementation of good practices is also provided.

-This part of ISO 14055 is intended for use by private and public sector organizations with responsibility for land management and will allow an organization to communicate implementation of good practices.
+ISO 14055-1is intended for use by private and public sector organizations with responsibility for land management and will allow an organization to communicate implementation of good practices.